7PintsOfCherryGarcia/RiDiCulousFilter/README.md

 ## How do I use RiDiCulousFilter?
 You will find it is straight forward and simple.
 ### Filter sequencing reads based on kmer counts
-Imagine we have a fastq file myLibrary.fq.gz which contains the sequencing reads of a whole genome shotgun sequencing experiment of an indivdual of the species [*Zeep Zanflorp*](https://rickandmorty.fandom.com/wiki/Zeep_Xanflorp), a very interesting organism with a 10Gb genome.
-We know myLibrary.fq.gz contains enough data such that *Zeep Zanflorp* was sequenced at 30X depth.
-For our purposes, we are interested genes at high copy number say 8, which are known to be involved in the synthesis of Gooble Boxes.
-Instead of trying to assemble the entire genome and then search for such high copy genes, we want to extract all sequencing reads
+Imagine a fastq file: myLibrary.fq.gz.
+It contains reads of a whole genome shotgun sequencing experiment of an indivdual of the species [*Zeep Zanflorp*](https://rickandmorty.fandom.com/wiki/Zeep_Xanflorp), an interesting organism with a 10Gb genome.
+We know myLibrary.fq.gz contains data such that *Zeep Zanflorp* was sequenced at 30X depth.
+We are interested in genes at high copy number say 8, known to be involved in the synthesis of Gooble Boxes.
+Instead of trying to assemble the entire genome and then search for such high copy genes, we extract all reads that have kmers at a count expected from regions which exist in 8 copies at 30X in a 10Gb genome.